Why silence is not always golden...June 2015

 Peter does have a point, however: things really aren't going well in the sector.
 The margins are under heavy pressure because raw material prices are rising, but customers are refusing to simply allow them to be passed on.

 Peter speaks at the latest meeting as well.
 He says that he's under enormous pressure and has to do something.
 He confirms that, at the beginning of next month, his company will be raising all its prices by 8%, and he urges the others to seize this important signal in order to do the same with their prices.
 You know that this 8% isn't unreasonable: raw material prices alone rose by more than 8% last year.

 Everyone looks at one another after this intervention.
-No one had expected such a proposal, and no one is authorised to confirm or deny anything whatsoever here on behalf of his company.
-The chairman clearly realises that no meaningful discussion can be conducted on this, and he bridges the awkward silence by immediately moving on to the next agenda item.
+No one had expected such a proposal, and no one is authorized to confirm or deny anything whatsoever here on behalf of his company.
+The chairman clearly realizes that no meaningful discussion can be conducted on this, and he bridges the awkward silence by immediately moving on to the next agenda item.